 Even within Lithuania, people with authority are having different opinions.
 You're suggesting that all the fund be given to the Museum.
-Without saying how that could be done on a practical Jewish world.
-Not only by the Old Con- level.
+Without saying how that could be done on a practical level.
 The books and papers were win-

 MEMBER OF THE SEIMAS OF THE REPUBLIC OF LITHUANIA